maazbsn-cmyk/clinical-data-review/README.md

    HF_API_KEY=your_huggingface_key
    SHEET_WEBHOOK_URL=your_metadata_webhook_url
    DOC_WEBHOOK_URL=your_report_webhook_url
-4. Run the local development server:vercel dev
+4. Run the local development server: vercel dev

 5. Open your browser and navigate to http://localhost:3000